hang-yin/hang-yin.github.io/_pages/portfolio.md

 ## About Me

-I'm a Research Engineer at the [Stanford Vision & Learning Lab](https://svl.stanford.edu/), where I pursue my passion for robotics and machine learning.
-My research focuses on robotics simulation and data curation for robot learning.
+I'm a Software Engineer at the [Stanford Vision & Learning Lab](https://svl.stanford.edu/), where I focus on robotics research.
+My work centers on developing 3D robot simulations and curating datasets to advance robot learning.

-I received my M.S. in Robotics and B.S. in Computer Science from Northwestern University.
-I was also fortunate enough to have the opportunity to work on the [OTTAVA](https://thenext.jnjmedtech.com/surgical-robotics) surgical robotic system as part of the Robotics & Controls team at Johnson & Johnson MedTech.

 ## Professional Experience
 <table>